emberjs/rfcs/text/0000-colocated-tests.md

 When moving test files, it's possible that the import paths will be wrong.
 For example, if someone had `../../app/utils/my-utils.js` in their test file, the path would be wrong if the file moved to a new location.

 ## Alternatives

+The alternatie is to rely on tooling, and implement more features into the (Unstable) Ember Language Server.
+This will always have gaps, as there are many editors and IDEs out there, and not everyone uses the same editor.

 Prior Art:
  - Jest projects -- where co-location happens everywhere